kevin-smets/caml/README.md

 ### Multiple files

-CAML is built out of the need for YAML to handle multiple files, with anchors and aliases defined in other files.
+CAML is built out of the need for YAML to handle multiple files, with anchors and aliases defined in separate files.

 So if `root.yml` defines the anchor `&from_root`, it can be used in files added after root.